pablobvch/pokemon-battle/README.md

 ## Introduction

-This README provides instructions for setting up and running the backend of the Pokemon Battle project.
+This README provides instructions for setting up and running the backend and fronted of the Pokemon Battle project.
 It includes details on system requirements, installation, execution, and the solution process.

 ## System Requirements